Print

 SoMa

 South of Market, or SoMa as it is more commonly known, is one of the largest neighbourhoods in San Francisco.
-The area is dotted with trendy clubs, software headquarters, bars and eateries.
+The area is dotted with trendy clubs, software headquarters, bars, and eateries.
 It is also close to the Museum of Modern Art.

-SoMa’s proximity to the city centre makes it perfect for those who make it a priority to be close to work, and its massive residential blocks and warehouse conversions are popular with young professionals in San Francisco.
+SoMa’s proximity to the city centre makes it perfect for those who prioritise being close to work, and its massive residential blocks and warehouse conversions are popular with young professionals in San Francisco.
+There is easy access to major highways and public transport – the convenience is another reason why this area is so popular.

 Bernal Heights